cycle/docs/docs/en/basic/crud.md

 $user = $orm->getRepository(User::class)->findByPK(1);
 ```

-Simply change desired entity fields and register it in the transaction using `persist` method:
+Simply change desired entity fields and register it in the entity manager using the `persist` method:

 ```php
 $user->setName("John");